Debanitrkl/FlipkartGrid/dash-fashion-intelligence/README.md

-# Manufacturing SPC Dashboard
+# Fashion Intelligence dashoboard

 ## Introduction
-`dash-fashion-intelligence` is a dashboard for monitoring real-time process quality along manufacture production line.
+`dash-fashion-intelligence` is a dashboard fThis is a dashboard made by `Team Ignitors` for monitoring user behaviour and sales data to analyse the product trend. .
-This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).

 ## Built With
 * [Dash](https://dash.plot.ly/) - Main server and interactive components